 Oracle Database provides different authentication methods, including the following:

 Oracle database can authenticate users using a password, Kerberos ticket, or PKI certificate.
 Oracle also supports RADIUS-compliant devices for other forms of authentication, including biometrics.
 The type of authentication must be specified when a user is created in the Oracle database.

 Some operating systems permit Oracle Database to use information they maintain to authenticate users.
 After being authenticated by the operating system, users can connect to a database without specifying a user name or password.

-Database operations such as shutting down or starting up the database should not be performed by non-administrative database users.
+Non-administrative database user accounts must not perform database operations such as shutting down or starting up the database.
 These operations require

 Transparent Data Encryption includes industry-standard encryption algorithms such as the Advanced Encryption Standard (AES) and built-in key management.